vinags2/strearch/docs/To do.md

 To do:

-- sending emails is not working.
+- sending emails is not working for authorising access.

-- icons from Lucide icons
-- look for how to use typescript with vue in vscode
+- auto-update latest activities from Strava (with opt out in settings)